iturdikulov/notes/Education.md

 # Education

 > Education is the transmission of knowledge, skills, and character traits.
-Its
-> precise definition is disputed and there are disagreements about what the aims
+> Its precise definition is disputed and there are disagreements about what
-> of education are and to what extent education is different from indoctrination
+> the aims of education are and to what extent education is different from
-> by fostering critical thinking.
-These disagreements affect how to identify,
+> indoctrination by fostering critical thinking.
+These disagreements affect
-> measure, and improve forms of education.
-The term "education" can also refer
+> how to identify, measure, and improve forms of education.
+The term
-> to the mental states and qualities of educated people and the academic field
+> "education" can also refer to the mental states and qualities of educated
-> studying educational phenomena.\
+> people and the academic field studying educational phenomena.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Education)</cite>

+Important place in choosing what to learn is my [[Work#Goals|work goals]] and my [[My_pet_projects|pet projects]] required skills.

 Since I'm use [[Zettelkasten]], I can create new notes based on education materials and extend them with different sources, my experience, etc. That